 - Peer pressure

-- There is a perception that some drugs may enhance the sensory experiences of a concert
+- There is a perception that some substances may enhance the sensory experiences of a concert

 - Security cannot prevent all drug use at such large events